AnonymousPlanet/thgtoa/guide.md

 -   Malicious because "Russian trolls".

--   Unprofitable because "Well it's noise in the data we sell to advertisers" (AdSense, Facebook Ads, ...). yet we still pay traffic for them so let's just deny them all instead.
+-   Unprofitable because "Well it's noise in the data we sell to advertisers" (AdSense, Facebook Ads ...).
+Yet we still pay traffic for them so let's just deny them all instead.

 Fortunately, those systems are not "perfect' and you will (still) be able to get around those restrictions by switching identities (in the case of Tor) and looking trying to access the website each time until you find an Exit Node that is not blacklisted (yet).